Tariff Shock: How 2025’s Import Duties Are Changing the Way You Shop for Sofas – The Ultimate lesofa.club Authority Guide

 6. Direct-to-Consumer (DTC) Brands: Bypassing Traditional Markups

 Many DTC furniture brands operate with leaner supply chains and fewer intermediaries, potentially offering more competitive pricing.
 While they may still face tariffs, their business model is designed to pass on fewer overhead costs to the consumer.
 Research DTC brands known for transparency in their sourcing and manufacturing process.
 Always check their return policies and read customer reviews carefully, as you often won’t be able to test the sofa in person.
+However, many offer generous trial periods, making them a viable option for finding a great value sofa.

 Industry Adaptations: How Furniture Companies Are Responding to the Tariff Challenge